EBM26/AstroApi/README.md

 #FEWD Starter Code

-This repository holds all the starter code for assignments and in class exercises.
+This repository holds all the starter code and slides related to assignments and in class exercises.